 Accompanist: Churches, choirs and universities are always looking for great accompanists.

 All prospective music and worship students must be auditioned by the music faculty before beginning a worship arts degree program.
-This includes those seeking a Music and Worship degree, a BACM Worship and an Associate of Arts in Music.
+This includes those seeking a Music and Worship degree, an Associate of Arts in Music, and a minor in Worship Ministry.

 - Vocal students should prepare two pieces of varying styles by memory, and vocalization to show voice range.